xesnault/awary/README.md

 ### Launch it

 1. `make db` to launch MongoDB with docker (optional).
-2. `make server-setup` to install the server dependencies (only the first time)
+2. `make server-setup` to install the server dependencies (only the first time).
-3. `make web-app-setup` to install the web app dependencies (only the first time)
+3. `make web-app-setup` to install the web app dependencies (only the first time).
-4. `make server` to launch the server
+4. `make server` to launch the server.
-5. `make web-app` to launch the web app
+5. `make web-app` to launch the web app.

 ## Building the documentation